syntasso/kratix-docs/docs/main/02-value-of-kratix.md

 Kubernetes Operators work hand-in-hand with Kratix.
-In nearly all cases Operators will need to be deployed to Worker Cluster as part of the Promise's in the `workerClusterResources` part of a Promise, to ensure they are able to manage requested instances.
+In nearly all cases Operators will need to be deployed to Worker Cluster as part of the Promise's in the `dependencies` part of a Promise, to ensure they are able to manage requested instances.

 ### Helm